 Online short courses

-There are free online courses that all new students should complete before starting university and optional online courses that will help you prepare for studies and university life.
+There are free optional online courses that all new students can access.
+These online courses will help you prepare for studies and university life.

 Optional courses